wombleton/gitlaw-nz/acts/P/Petroleum Demand Restraint Act 1981.md

     _infringement offence_ means an offence against any petroleum demand restraint regulations (being an offence that is punishable by a fine not exceeding $100) which involves the use of a motor vehicle and which is specified in those regulations as an infringement offence

-    _proceedings_ means proceedings under the [Summary Proceedings Act 1957][54]; and includes the issue of an infringement notice under [section 139][55] of the Land Transport Act 1998\.
+    _proceedings_ means proceedings under the [Criminal Procedure Act 2011][57] or the [Summary Proceedings Act 1957][58]; and includes the issue of an infringement notice under [section 139][59] of the Land Transport Act 1998\.

     (2) Proceedings for an infringement offence may be taken against any 1 or more of the following persons:

     *   (a) the person who allegedly committed the offence:

-    *   (b) the person who, at the time of the alleged offence, was registered under [Part 17][56] of the Land Transport Act 1998 in respect of the vehicle involved in the offence (or, if the offence is alleged to have been committed before the commencement of [section 242][57] of that Act, a person who, at the time of the alleged offence, was registered as the owner, or one of the owners, of that vehicle in a register kept under [section 18][58] of the Transport (Vehicle and Driver Registration and Licensing) Act 1986):
+    *   (b) the person who, at the time of the alleged offence, was registered under [Part 17][60] of the Land Transport Act 1998 in respect of the vehicle involved in the offence (or, if the offence is alleged to have been committed before the commencement of [section 242][61] of that Act, a person who, at the time of the alleged offence, was registered as the owner, or one of the owners, of that vehicle in a register kept under [section 18][62] of the Transport (Vehicle and Driver Registration and Licensing) Act 1986):

     *   (c) any person who, at the time of the alleged offence, was lawfully entitled to possession of the vehicle involved in the offence (whether jointly with any other person or not)---